 - Don’t ask for another donation – Your thank-you letter is not the place to ask for another donation.
 However, you can provide supporters with additional ways to keep in touch.

-You can take your letters one step further and hand-write your acknowledgements.
+As an added bonus, you can take your letters one step further and hand-write your acknowledgements.
 When donors receive handwritten notes, they’ll know that you spent time and effort to thank them.

-➡ Pro Tip: Create a template that you can customize for each donor to help you save time.
+:arrow: Pro Tip: Create a template that you can customize for each donor to help you save time.
 That way, you can send a personalized letter right after the donor contributes.